 Informal proceedings will commence when criteria for Formal Proceedings are not met.
-In these cases, a designated official, in consultation with the Equity Coordinator, may apply either the Student Code of Conduct or initiate an Informal Proceeding, which strives to resolve the report or complaint through non-disciplinary corrective action, although the designated official may also determine that discipline action is appropriate and necessary.
+In these cases, a designated official, in consultation with the Equity Coordinator, may apply either the Student Code of Conduct or initiate an Informal Proceeding, which strives to resolve the report or complaint through non-disciplinary corrective action, although the designated official may also determine that disciplinary action is appropriate and necessary.

-Formal proceedings will commence when the designated official, in consultation with the District Equity Coordinator determines that
+Formal proceedings will commence when the designated official, in consultation with the District Equity Coordinator determines that:

-- the allegation is serious enough that it appears to place the complainant or any other person at physical risk; - the incident has resulted in a criminal charge; - the incident involves a referral to the Department of Children & Families; - the allegation involves a serious form of harassment, discrimination or retaliation; - the allegation involves bullying, where the District has intervened with the alleged student offender under the Code of Conduct for bullying on two prior occasions; - there is a pending Formal Proceeding against the subject of the complaint; - the subject of the complaint has previously been found to have violated this Policy after Formal Proceedings, or - that a formal proceeding is otherwise appropriate under the circumstances,

-The designated official must then commence a Formal Proceeding.
+- the allegation is serious enough that it appears to place the complainant or any other person at physical risk; - the incident has resulted in a criminal charge; - the incident involves a referral to the Department of Children and Families (DCF); - the allegation involves a serious form of harassment, discrimination or retaliation; - there is a pending Formal Proceeding against the subject of the complaint; - the subject of the complaint has previously been found to have violated this policy after Formal Proceedings, or - that a formal proceeding is otherwise appropriate under the circumstances, the designated official must then commence a Formal Proceeding.